sass/sass/accepted/color-4-new-spaces.md

 ### Color Equality

-For determining *equality* between two colors:
+For determining *equality* between two colors `color1` and `color2`:

-* If both colors are [legacy colors](#legacy-color):
+* If both colors are [legacy colors](#legacy-color) in different spaces, return `color.to-space(color1, rgb) == color.to-space(color2, rgb)`.

-  * Set each color to the result of [converting] the color into `rgb` space.
+* If the colors are not in the same color space, return false.

-  * Colors are only equal if their channel and alpha values are fuzzy-equal.
+* If either color has a channel (including alpha) marked as [missing] that the other does not, return false.

-    > Since this definition no longer involves rounding channels, it is
+* Return whether each matching pair of non-missing channel values (including alpha) is fuzzy-equal.

-    > potentially a breaking change.
-Moving forward,
+  > Since this definition no longer involves rounding channels for the legacy
-    > `rgb(0 0 0.6) != rgb(0 0 1)`.
+  > RGB space, it is potentially a breaking change.
+Moving forward, `rgb(0 0

-* Otherwise, colors are only equal when they're in the same color space and their channel and alpha values are fuzzy-equal.
+  > 0.6) != rgb(0 0 1)`.

 ### Known Color Space